edgefarm/edgefarm/README.md

 service/example-consumer created
 ```

 What next?
-We're gonna deploy the example producer on an edge node, and the consumer will kick it on a cloud node.
-It's gonna be a perfect match!
+We're going to deploy the example producer on an edge node, and the consumer will kick it on a cloud node.
 The producer creates simulated sensor data and sends it over to the consumer using EdgeFarm.network.
 The consumer then displays the data in a browser.

-You're the boss now!
 Label the right node pool to run that edge application.
-Show 'em who's in charge!

 ```console
 $ kubectl label nodepools.apps.openyurt.io edgefarm-worker3 example=producer